 Meetings of states parties

-Uruguay participated in the first meeting of states parties to the TPNW, held in Vienna in June 2022.
+Uruguay participated in the first meeting of states parties to the TPNW in 2022.
 “Now more than ever, we must consider the catastrophic humanitarian consequences that the use of nuclear weapons could bring,” it said.
 “They are absolutely contrary to the inalienable right to life.”

 TPNW negotiations